bast/paragliding-aerodynamics/slides.md

 .right-column50[
 - **Brakes** (left, right, or both): induce drag -> yaw or pitch
 - **Speed bar**: changes angle of attack
-- **Weight shift**: loads one side of the wing more and displaces center of lift from center of mass and creates a roll (which restores center of lift above center of mass)
+- **Weight shift**: creates a roll but then also some pitch and yaw
 - **Back risers**
-- We can **pull at some lines** and deform the wing (example: "big ears") ]
+- We can **pull at some lines** and deform the wing (example: "big ears")

+### Brake application

+- Most pilots only use a small fraction of the entire **brake range**
+- It's not only about brake position, but also about the timing ]

 ---